cheriestoner/the-big-voice/README.md

 **Installation instructions**

-- Install the latest version of [Python](https://www.python.org/downloads/).
-Check if it is installed successfully by running `python --version` in Terminal.

 - Install ffmpeg and add to path

+- Install Miniconda

-- Clone the repository on your on laptop.
+- Clone the repository on your on laptop via Git

-- In Terminal, go to the project folder.
-Install package dependencies by running `pip install requirements.txt`.
+- Use conda to create an virtual environment:

+    `conda env create -f environment.yml`

+- Activate the environment

+    `source activate the-big-voice`

+- Run the flask app in the environment:

+    `(the-big-voice) $ python app.py`

 - Start the app on your local server by running `python app.py` in Terminal, and go to the website via the url.